shiitake/azure-logic-slack/README.md

 # Azure Logic Slack

-This is a logic app that you can use to parse Azure Monitor alerts that are using common alert schema and forward them to a Slack application.
+This is an Azure logic app that you can use to parse Azure Monitor alerts that are using common alert schema and forward them to a Slack application.

 At this point it only handles `Platform` and `Smart Detector` (aka Smart Alert) but it can be extended fairly easily.